SchoemanClaudia/1up-growkits/README.md

 __Form Integration__
-- Mailchimp API is connected to the Django backend to sync users and trigger automation events.
+- Mailchimp API is connected to the Django backend to sync users & trigger automation events.
 - Forms on footer of site feeds directly into the Mailchimp 1up GrowKit audience list.
-- GDPR-compliant opt-in mechanisms are in place to ensure email consent and unsubscribe functionality within emails recieved in inbox upon subscription.
+- GDPR-compliant opt-in mechanisms are in place to ensure email consent & unsubscribe functionality within emails recieved in inbox upon subscription.

 ## Marketing - Facebook Social